JoJas102/MEDIA-Toolbox/README.md

 ﻿# Multi-Exponential Decay Image Analysis (MEDIA) Toolbox

+## IMPORTANT NOTE:
+This project was merged and developed into the PyNeapple project (https://github.com/darksim33/Pyneapple).
+Please find an advanced version of this code with many more features, a graphical user interface (GUI), polished code and many many more improvements under the provided (link)[(https://github.com/darksim33/Pyneapple)].
+(Jonas Jasse @28.05.2024)

 ## Description

 Program to analyse multi-exponential signal compartments in DWI images/scans with several b-values using NNLS fitting among others to fit diffusion data and compare multiple multi-exponential fitting methods.
 Finding the total number of components contributing to the multi-exponential signal and analysing the results by calculating corresponding diffusion parameters.\